atacker22dw/Multifaceted-Brain-Imaging-Data-Integration-via-Analysis-of-Subspaces/README.md

 `Postprocessing` contains four files and two subfolders.  `decomp.m` computes the variational decomposition referrenced in Sections 3.3 and 4.1; `invert_vectorize.m` is used to produce Figures 2 and 3 and calls `plot_brain.m` which subsequently makes use of the `circularGraph` subfolder of functions.
 The `DIVAS Jackstraw` folder contains a preprocessing script and a jackstraw routine script corresponding to the novel DIVAS Jackstraw method discussed in Section 3.2; and `trait_barplot.r` is necessary to produce Figure 4.

 Finally, the `Principal Angle Analysis Validation` folder contains the `PAA.m` file necessary to compute the Principal Angle Analysis discussed in Sections 3.4 and 4.3.  `PAA.m` will call `mPrinAngles.m`.

+The data used in this study (HCP-YA) is freely and publically available at [ConnectomeDB website](https://www.humanconnectome.org/study/hcp-young-adult/data-releases).